lachrymator/RF-Score/rescoring/README.md

 The test set 0) and the four training sets 1), 2), 3), 4) are as follows:

 0) PDBbind v2007 core set (N = 195).
-This test set is the one used in the RF-Score paper.
+This test set is the one used in [DOI: 10.1021/ci9000053].
 Therefore it has N = 195.

 1) PDBbind v2004 refined set (N = 1091) minus PDBbind v2007 core set (N = 195).
 Both sets have 138 complexes in common.
 The 1oko protein fails PDB-to-PDBQT conversion by prepare_receptor4.py.
 Therefore this training set has N = 1091 - 138 - 1 = 952 complexes.

 2) PDBbind v2007 refined set (N = 1300) minus PDBbind v2007 core set (N = 195).
-This training set is the one used in the RF-Score paper.
+This training set is the one used in [DOI: 10.1021/ci9000053].
 Therefore it has N = 1105.
 Note that every complex in the test set has complexes involving the same protein in this training set.

 3) PDBbind v2010 refined set (N = 2061) minus PDBbind v2007 core set (N = 195).
-Both sets have 181 complexes in common.
+Both sets have 182 complexes in common.
 The 2bo4 protein fails PDB-to-PDBQT conversion by prepare_receptor4.py.
 The 1xr8 ligand is far away from its protein.
-Therefore this training set has N = 2061 - 181 - 2 = 1878 complexes.
+Therefore this training set has N = 2061 - 182 - 2 = 1877 complexes.

 4) PDBbind v2013 refined set (N = 2959) minus PDBbind v2007 core set (N = 195).
 Both sets have 165 complexes in common.
 Therefore this training set has N = 2959 - 165 = 2794 complexes.